siudeer/airspace-hugo/exampleSite/content/english/blog/deer-impact-on-regenration.md

 type = "post"

 +++
 Have you seen a weird looking fence at Touch of Nature or in the Union Hill neighborhood?
-Do not waste time trying to see what
+Do not waste time trying to find what creature is being enclosed within these 100m² fences.
+These are not enclosures, but actually exclosures.
+Their goal is to keep animal (here white-tailed deer) outside